 She’s Marian Salzman, CEO of Havas PR North America (formerly Euro RSCG Worldwide PR, North America).
 She took over as president in August 2009, bringing laser-like focus to the agency’s social media and grassroots campaigning—a homecoming, as she had previously spent five years as chief strategic officer of Euro RSCG Worldwide.
 After just 19 months at the helm, Marian was named PRWeek’s 2011 PR Professional of the Year.
 She was also named PR Agency Team Leader for the PR News PR People Awards and finalist for Lifetime Achievement and Service Executive of the Year for the Stevie Awards for Women in Business (all 2010), and is the 2011 Golden Bridge Blogger of the Year, Lifetime Achievement winner, and part of its Management Team of the Year (with two colleagues), plus PR News’ 2011 Agency PR Professional of the Year.
 Marian was also honored as Agency Professional of the Year (Bronze) for the Bulldog Stars of PR in 2011, so she took top slot in all the major competitions around agency leadership.

 In addition, her four-part series on the brain that she wrote for the Huffington Post won a 2011 Bronze SABRE (Superior Achievement in Branding and Reputation) award for Speech or Bylined Article and was given honorable mention in the PR News Platinum PR Awards’ Blog category; her blogging in general won her a silver Bulldog Stars of PR for PR Blogger of the Year and was named the PR News Digital PR’s Best Blog.
+She continues to win top blogging awards, such as a gold for PR Blogger of the Year from the Bulldog Digital/Social Awards in 2013.

 In April 2011, Marian was named CEO of what is now @havaspr.
 Under her tenure, the company has added an extraordinary number of new clients, from Chiquita to Starwood, plus global AOR status for Coty Inc. and U.S. AOR for Ford Motor Co.’s Warriors in Pink and GSK’s ADVAIR.
 Among her most awarded campaigns are Yéle Haiti and Wyclef Jean for President of Haiti, Campaign Money Watch (#theywinulose) for Common Cause, and The French Will Never Forget, which was a simultaneous day of memory on 9/11/11.
 She brought together Massachusetts General Hospital and the Red Sox Foundation with the Bob Woodruff Foundation and Sears’ Heroes at Home to create one of the most visible programs to support wounded veterans and their caregivers.
 Marian has integrated social media into every aspect of agency life, is one of the top five Twitter personalities in Connecticut, and coordinated a global #royaltwedding, which drew together more than 1,000 colleagues to celebrate three days of William and Catherine.